iroy2000/react-redux-boilerplate/README.md

 ## Build Status
 [![linux build](https://api.travis-ci.org/iroy2000/react-redux-boilerplate.svg?branch=master)](https://travis-ci.org/iroy2000/react-redux-boilerplate)

-### Updates

-__7 / 15 / 2017__

-We integrated Storybook into this project, now you can create your UI testing and documentation with awesomeness!

-We also added Enzyme to make React unit testing easier :)

-__6 / 20 / 2017__

-Webpack 3 just announced yesterday, we are so excited about it, thus we also upgraded this boilerplate to use `Webpack 3`.

-If you encounter issues related to `Webpack 3`, it is good to report that back so the community can benefit from it.

-__4 / 13 / 2017__

-We just upgraded this boilerplate to use `Webpack 2`.
-The reason we are doing that is because there are quite a few people in communities are asking for example for a real world project using `Webpack 2`, and here it is.

----

 ### Preface

 React Redux Boilerplate is a full fledged __PRODUCTION READY__ workflow boilerplate for building complex React / Redux application.